Letter of Reprimand for Employee Performance (Best Examples)

 Things to Avoid

 Do not sound like an angry parent rebuking the employee as a child.
-Instead, write down the rectification measures that the employee must follow to ensure that he or she can realize the violation that one had made and how he or she can improve per the standards established by the company.
+Instead, write down the rectification measures that the employee must follow to ensure that he or she can realize the violation that one has committed and how he or she can improve per the standards established by the company.

 To avoid any legal problems, you may attach an employee’s attendance records or a performance review when there has been poor performance or productivity as evidence of the claim made against him or her.